University College Virtual Visit

 Find out more

 We will also be holding some online question and answer sessions for offer holders with College staff and student leaders using Microsoft Teams.
 We hope that these will provide a useful space for you to find out more about life at University College and ask any specific questions that you may have.
-We have set up a session for applicants only and one at which you are welcome to be accompanied by a parent or guardian.
-The dates and times of these sessions are below.
-The links to join are available in the invitation email which went out to all offer-holders on 4 June 2020.
+The dates and times for these are available here.

 In addition, the Student Support Team remains available for enquiries from prospective students.
 If you have any specific queries please contact us via firstname.lastname@example.org.